shenwei356/seqkit/doc/docs/usage.md

   -M, --hide-matched              do not show matched sequences -i, --ignore-case               ignore case
-  -I, --immediate-output          print output immediately, do not use write buffer -m, --max-mismatch int          max mismatch when matching by seq.
+  -I, --immediate-output          print output immediately, do not use write buffer -s, --max-len-to-show int       show at most X characters for the search pattern or matched sequences -m, --max-mismatch int          max mismatch when matching by seq.
 For large genomes like human
                                   genome, using mapping/alignment tools would be faster -G, --non-greedy                non-greedy mode, faster but may miss motifs overlapping with others